Kong/docs.konghq.com/app/konnect/service-catalog/index.md

 </details>

-<details><summary>How can I identify and reuse existing Resources?</summary>
+<details><summary>How can I identify and reuse existing resources?</summary>

 {% capture reuse_resources %}
-Service Catalog will pull in any Resources that match your specified criteria when you enable integrations.
+Service Catalog will pull in any resources that match your specified criteria when you enable integrations.
 {% endcapture %}

 {{ reuse_resources | markdownify }}